 With storage hot water systems, there is normally a dial on the unitrol or sit-valve which can be accessed by removing the front cover.
 The temperature settings are then visible and can be adjusted accordingly.
 Many hot water units have what are called tempering valves which ensure that scalding hot water is not delivered to the house.
 By regulation they are pre-set to 50 degrees Celsius.
 As this is located external to the unit, customers may dial this down if they require cooler hot water.
 However, please note that not all hot water units have this in place.

 My Continuous Flow Gas Hot Water Unit Seems to be Producing Less Water and the Water That is Produced is Cold

 There are two things that can be done in this case:

 - Have a plumber or gas fitter check the strainer valve on the cold inlet to the hot water system as often this becomes blocked especially if there have been water works carried out on the street or you have had a burst pipe repaired.

 - Have a gas fitter come and check the thermostat on the hot water system

 I am Only Getting Lukewarm Water from All My Taps.
 I Have a Continuous Gas Hot Water Service

 This is a common issue with Bosch and Rheem instantaneous HWS and it requires the attention of a gas fitter.

 Another reason is that the thermostat may be faulty.

 Lastly, the diaphragm in the water section is in need of replacement.
-A diaphragm is a rubber compound that like any other over time deteriorates and when this is the case, section is removed, replaces and once repaired delivers hot water to the taps.
+A diaphragm is a rubber compound that like any other over time deteriorates and when this is the case, the section is removed, replaced and, once repaired, delivers hot water to the taps.